MIT-STARLab/CLICK-Image-Tool/README.md

 5. Final images will appear in the `/img` folder
 6. `click_emmc.img` is the eMMC file that can be flashed using usbboot from a linux host
 7. `click_golden.img` is the golden image that includes the usbboot bootloader for VNC2L.
 This is the golden image to be uplinked to the BCT bus.
+8. The default password is `lasercom`.
+CLICK SSH keys can also be used to log in using SSH without a password when in debug mode.

 ## Overview
 - `build.sh` is the main script that executes buildroot.
 It has a variable `CLICK_FSW_VERSION` defining which flight software version to bundle, and `BOOT_WITH_PPP` which can be used to generate an image that boots in debugging mode with PPP/SSH running.